toolkit-for-ynab/toolkit-for-ynab/README.md

 - Make the calculator work like YNAB4.
 When you press + or - (etc) the calculator moves to the end of the line so your number isn't lost.
 - Hide the Age of Money calculation.

-Both of these are configurable with options in the extension options page.
+All of these are configurable with options in the extension options page.

 This is early days, but I'm excited!